onkarmane-source/Predictive-Analytics-for-Supply-Chain-Optimization-with-Hadoop-Spark-and-NoSQL-Databases/ReadME.md

 ## Supply Chain Data Processing & Predictive Analysis

-This project focuses on handling supply chain data, inserting it into MongoDB, and performing predictive analysis using machine learning techniques.
+This project focuses on handling supply chain data, inserting it into MongoDB, and performing predictive analysis using machine learning techniques in the **Databricks** environment.

 ### 📌 Project Components